 The family of James David Harrell has entrusted his care to the DeVargas Funeral Home & Crematory of the Española Valley.
 505-747-7477

-To send flowers to James David Harrell's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James David Harrell, please visit our floral store.